Poojan-2003/Distinction.Dev/Readme.md

 - Full-stack implementation for managing three distinct schemas.
 - API endpoints to perform CRUD operations for each schema.
 - MySQL database for efficient data storage and retrieval.
-- Responsive and user-friendly UI built with React.
+- Responsive and user-friendly UI built with ReactJS.

 ### Schema-Specific Features